Insert4bz/example-stuffvs2019/README.md

 # example-stuffvs2019
-keeping track of my c++ progress. this can be used as a refresher to understand the basic concepts of c++ after a long break
+keeping track of my c++ progress. this can be used as a refresher to revisit the basic concepts of c++ after a long break